Racism in Argentina: Contemporary demographics

 The current Argentine population reflects the former immigration policy conducted by the government in the 19th and 20th century only partially, considering that Italians and Spaniards were not intended to predominate as they do.
-There are also significant Germanic, Slavic, British, Levantine and French populations.
+There are also significant Germanic, Slavic, British, Arab and French populations.

+Argentina does not publish a complete official racial classification of its population.
+White Argentines are generally considered the country’s largest group, largely reflecting the major European immigration waves of the nineteenth and twentieth centuries, especially from Italy and Spain.
+Estimates have placed the white population at roughly 79–89%, although these figures vary by methodology.
+The 2022 census separately recorded 2.83% of the population as Indigenous or of Indigenous descent and 0.66% as Afro-descendant; most of the remaining population was not classified by race.
+Genetic studies also indicate substantial mixed ancestry, with European ancestry predominating alongside significant Indigenous and smaller sub-Saharan African contributions.

 In 2001, Afro-Argentine activist Pocha Lamadrid and founder of the NGO África Vive collaborated with the Buenos Aires Ombudsman's Office to carry out an "Afro-Argentine census" in Buenos Aires, in parallel to the national census being held that year, as the official census did not include questions regarding race self-identification.
 According to Lamadrid, as of 2002 there were "at least 2 million" Argentines of African descent, but many of them ignore their background due to pervasive racism deeply entrenched in Argentine society.
 Lamadrid's activism contributed to the 2010 Argentine national census including a question on Afro-Argentine background.